• Home

 The Mughal Feast: Recipes from the Kitchen of Emperor Shah Jahan

 The day-by-day food, however, has been an affair of a laugh and gaiety.
 The kings desired to have their meal with their queens or concubines; the menu turned into deliberate by a hakim (medical doctor), who would ensure that the food had some medicinal components.
-The food turned into also cooked in rainwater mixed with water from the Ganges and become served in silver and gold utensils.
+The food was also cooked in rainwater mixed with water from the Ganges and was served in silver and gold utensils.
 The ebook is divided into seven sections: Naan, Aash, Qaliya, and Do Piyazah, Bharta, Zeer Biryani and Pulao, Keba,b, and Shirin.
 The recipes are simplified for the ease of modern readers.
 The book also comes with a reachable index, useful tips for cooking, easy fish, melt bones, and coloring meals using vegetable juice.

 Alice